Misty of Chincoteague (novel): Plot

 Misty of Chincoteague begins with an account of the wreck of a Spanish galleon off the coast of Virginia.
 The ponies in the hold of the galleon swim to Assateague Island, and become feral as the years and centuries pass.

 The book then tells the story of two children, Paul and Maureen Beebe, who live with their grandparents on Chincoteague Island.
 Paul and Maureen work to earn money to buy a Chincoteague pony mare named the Phantom, who has escaped the roundup men on Pony Penning Day for the past two years.
 Paul and Maureen save enough to buy Phantom, and Paul is able to capture her on the roundup because she is slowed down by her new foal, Misty.
-However, a man from the mainland buys the pair of ponies for his son before Paul and Maureen can give their money to the fire chief.
+A man from the mainland, however, buys the pair of ponies for his son before Paul and Maureen can give their money to the fire chief.
 Paul and Maureen are distressed, but they end up being able to buy Phantom and Misty because the original buyer's son won a colt in the yearly raffle, and then decided he did not need another pony.

 Paul and Maureen break Phantom to ride, and the next year, Paul races her on Pony Penning Day.
 Phantom wins, but the next day becomes distressed when she sees the herd she once belonged to, led by a stallion called Pied Piper, being released to swim back to Assateague.
 Paul releases Phantom, and she joins Pied Piper and the herd as they return to freedom on their ancestral island.
 Misty remains behind with Paul and Maureen.